Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 Pay Your Residence Tax

-The residence tax is based on your previous year’s income, and you will need to pay the full amount before leaving Japan or appoint a tax manager who can pay the tax on your behalf.
+The residence tax is based on your previous year’s income, and you must pay the full amount before leaving Japan or appoint a tax manager who can pay the tax on your behalf.

 Conclusion